uriegel/commander/README.md

 * copy: geschätzte Restdauer: Nan:Nan
 * copy: stop progress has to stop time counter and close Dialog

+* copy dir to remote: check if dir is existent

 * delete remote with progress

 * Linux: gpx icon not implemented